-PSYC 401 Emotional Intelligence

-Intelligence quotient (IQ) gets you hired but emotional quotient (EQ) gets you promoted".
-This course explores basic concepts of emotional intelligence and the application of emotional intelligence to education, the workplace, and personal psychological adjustment.
-It will offer useful lessons with the help of practical exercises, games, audio-visual instruments, case studies, classroom interaction to show the road map how to foster emotional intelligence in the college and office for achieving health, happiness and optimal performance at work.
-Co-requisite: ENGL 210.
+PSYC 401 Emotional Intelligence 3(3,0) Intelligence quotient (IQ) gets you hired but emotional quotien promoted".
+This course explores basic concepts of emotional in application of emotional intelligence to education, the workpla psychological adjustment.
+It will offer useful lessons with the help of games, audio-visual instruments, case studies, classroom interactio map how to foster emotional intelligence in the college and office for telligence and the ice, and personal practical exercises, on to show the road or achieving health, happiness and optimal performance at work.
+Co-requisite: ENGL 2 210.